-Three wanted for 'attempted murder' in LSU parking lot; University releases only vague details
+Three wanted for 'attempted murder' in LSU parking lot

 Latest Weather Blog

-Three wanted for 'attempted murder' in LSU parking lot; University releases only vague details
+Three wanted for 'attempted murder' in LSU parking lot

 BATON ROUGE - LSU released vague details of a trio of people wanted for what the university said was an "attempted first degree murder" attack in the parking lot of a dorm ahead of Hurricane Ida.